 How did I change Grandma Willey’s recipe?

 Grandma Willey’s brownies had frosting, something I skipped for a sugar-free version.
 And when I tried the recipe the first time just substituting sweetener for sugar, I thought they were not quite sweet enough, so the version I’m sharing here has an extra 1/2 cup of sweetener.
-Grandma Willey used margarine (probably this was a depression-era recipe) but I made my version with butter the best; use margarine or coconut oil if you prefer.
-I also switched the white flour for white whole wheat, something I use in almost all my baking recipes that have flour.
+Grandma Willey used margarine (probably this was a depression-era recipe) but I made my version with butter; use margarine or coconut oil if you prefer.
+I also switched the white flour for white whole wheat, something I love to use in baking recipes that have flour.

 Want Flourless Sugar-Free and Gluten-Free Brownies?